HypeCheck

 Research-backed dose: No established dose from provided studies

 Antioxidant-rich berry with modest human evidence for reducing oxidative stress.
-Most exciting claims are from animal studies.
+Most benefits shown only in animals.

 weak